segmentio/segment-docs/src/connections/functions/insert-functions.md

 1. Navigate to **Connections > Catalog > Functions** and click **New Function**.
 2. From the Select Type screen, select **Insert** and click **Next: Build Function**.
-3. Write your function code, and test it.
+3. Write and test your function code.
 Manually enter a sample event and click **Run** to test.
 4. Click **Next: Configure & Create** to add a function name, description, and logo.
 5. Click **Create Function** to create your insert function.
 You'll see the insert function displayed in the Functions tab.